 April 12-14, 2019 CLPP (Civil Liberties and Public Policy) Conference, Hampshire College.
 Mothers on the Frontline will lead a session called, “Talking About Mental Health Justice”.

 May 8-10, 2019 The “Children’s Mental Health and School Stuggles” Storytelling workshop in Iowa City.
-Co-facilitated by Mothers on the Frontline, Story-Center, and The Division of Child and Community Health, University of Iowa.
+Co-facilitated by Mothers on the Frontline, Story-Center, and The University of Iowa’s Division of Child and Community Health.

 September 27-28, 2018: Iowan’s with Disabilities in Action Make Your Mark Self-Advocacy Conference, Des Moines, IA.
 MOTFL will have a table at this event.
 Tammy Nyden is speaking on the panel, “Engaging in the Election Process.”

 October 3, 2018 , 11:15 am – 1:00 pm.
 Noyce Building, room 1023., Grinnell College.
 Grinnell Prize Week Panel Discussion: Connecting Science and the Social Good.
 Tammy Nyden will speak about the importance of the humanities to inquiries regarding social justice.
 She will discuss the Mothers on the Frontline story collecting methodology, which is based in feminist philosophy.
 The MOTFL methodology is also inductive in nature and grounded on the premise that important and often overlooked topics and potential research questions will arise when not held down by preconceived narratives that are necessarily part of traditional research methods.
 She will discuss how the resulting story archive can inform and complement more traditional qualitative and quantitative research, by revealing questions they have not been asking, but should.